Typing Math in Microsoft Word

 •To create an empty 3 x 4 matrix, type [ \matrix (@@&&&) ] followed by spacebar.
 Notice the single space after the left bracket and the two spaces before the right bracket.
 A screenshot of the output is below.

-Why does the command [ \matrix (@@&&&) ] create an empty 3x4 matrix?
-The \matrix command begins with a 1x1 matrix.
+Why do the keystrokes [ \matrix (@@&&&) ] create an empty 3x4 matrix?
+The \matrix code begins by producing a 1x1 matrix.
 By typing @@ you are creating 2 additional rows, and by typing &&& you are creating 3 additional columns.
 After the empty matrix is created, you can go back to the matrix and fill in each matrix cell as desired.

-•For those who wish to use the equation toolbar rather than creating matrices with manual commands: There is a Matrix option in the Structures category.
+•For those who wish to use the equation toolbar rather than creating matrices with Math AutoCorrect codes: There is a Matrix option in the Structures category.
 Choose the matrix that is closest to the needed size.
 Then right click on the matrix and look for options to insert or delete rows or columns if needed.

-mu (lowercase): \mu followed by spacebar, produces the output $\mu $.
+mu (lowercase): \mu (all lowercase) followed by spacebar.
+Produces the output $\mu $.

-•To create a multiplication symbol that looks like a dot, type \cdot followed by spacebar (JAWS screen reader reads this as “dot operator” or occasionally as “dot” instead of “times.”)
+•To create a multiplication symbol that looks like a dot, type \cdot followed by spacebar.
 Produces the output $\cdot $ .
+This symbol is also used for the dot product.

 N